 Dr. Sniezek uses a similar protocol as Lifang Liang, OMD, PhD, Lic Acup with regard to medical acupuncture; however, because many active botanicals have not been adequately studied or FDA approved, herbal formulas may not be a part of Dr. Sniezek’s treatment regimen.

-Dr. Sniezek has been conducting his own research on IVF and the benefits of medical acupuncture since 1995 through his private practices in Washington, DC and Virginia.
-Dr. Sniezek is trained in both Western and oriental medicine and has found through his experience that leveraging the strengths of both create the optimal treatment outcomes.
+Dr. Sniezek has been conducting his own research on IVF and the benefits of medical acupuncture for fertility since 1995 through his private practices in Washington DC and Virginia.
+Dr. Sniezek is trained in both Western and Oriental medicine and has found through his experience that leveraging the strengths of both create the optimal treatment outcomes.

 • Regulate estrogen and progesterone levels, thickening the lining of the uterus for proper implantation